-This specific gen4 module features a 2.8" colour TFT LCD, with optional resistive touch.
-It is powered by the feature-rich 4D Systems Diablo16 Graphics Processor, which offers an array of functionality and options for any Designer / Integrator / User.
+It is powered by the feature-rich 4D Labs Diablo16 Graphics Processor, which offers a wide range of functionality and options for any Designer / Integrator / User.

-The Diablo16 processor features include 16 customisable GPIO, capable of PWM, Serial, I2C, SPI, Pulse Out, Quadrature Input, and Analog Input.
+Diablo16 processor features include 16 customisable GPIO, capable of PWM, Serial, I2C, SPI, Pulse Out, Quadrature Input, and Analog Input.